 Difficulty: Very Challenging

-The rough and rugged trail follows the coastline around the northern tip of Vancouver Island.
+The Trail: The rough and rugged North Coast Trail follows the coastline around the northern tip of Vancouver Island.
 Start with a water taxi from Port Hardy, then get ready for lots of mud, steep hills with rope assists, and rocky beaches.

 Cape Scott Trail